Victory Heights Primary School

 Through our teaching, we aim to:

-• Enable children to become confident, resourceful, enquiring and independent learners
+• Enable children to become confident, resourceful, enquiring and independent learners.

-• Foster children’s self-esteem and help them build positive relationships with other people
+• Foster children’s self-esteem and help them build positive relationships with other people.

 • Develop children’s self-respect and encourage children to respect the ideas, attitudes, values, and feelings of others.